mattantonelli/lodestone-sinatra/README.md

 # Lodestone

 Unofficial webhook service and REST API for the [Final Fantasy XIV Lodestone](https://na.finalfantasyxiv.com/lodestone/).
+This is the original Sinatra implementation.
+You can find the new Ruby of Rails implementation [here](https://github.com/mattantonelli/lodestone).

 ## Requirements
 * Ruby ~> 2.4.1